 "Tech Neck" Is the Chiropractic Condition that You Can See Everywhere

-Americans spend an average of 5 hours and 53 minutes a day with digital media.
-Of that time, an average of 3 hours and 17 minutes is spent on mobile phones.
-The stress of too much time holding your neck too still while your eyes are glued to your phone or you are using the computer too long results in muscle spasms, headaches, and creaky shoulder joints.
+Americans spend an average of 6 hours a day with digital media.
+Of that time, an average of 3.5 hours is spent on mobile phones.
+The stress of holding your neck too still over a long period of time while your eyes are glued to your phone or you are using the computer too long results in muscle spasms, headaches, and tight shoulders.
 The more you look down, the more work your neck muscles have to do to hold your neck up.
 And the problem is only made worse by sitting up straight while you're on your phone or using the computer too much.
 Dr. Gary Martin Irvine Chiropractor wants you to know what tech neck is and how we can treat it at our office.

-What you need to do when you are at your computer or when you are using your phone is to lean back into a slightly inclined chair.
+What you need to do when you are at your computer or when you are using your phone is to have the proper ergonomic chair.
 You need to put the weight of your upper body into the chair, not onto your neck.
 Your spine sees a lot less force, and your neck muscles will experience a lot less tension.
 But if you don't, tight muscles put pressure on your disks so that they eventually rupture.
 This results in numbness, weakness, and pain.
 These symptoms require professional intervention.

 See Your Chiropractor in Irvine About Tech Neck